Home History Albums Video Listen Whanau Korero Site

 “Most of the time Maori bands would copy other artists -- the cabaret acts and Maori

 show bands.
 It’s something we as Maori are very good at.
-There wasn’t much recording of our own
+There wasn’t much recording

 Hugh Lynn on his initial impression of Herbs circa 1980, phone, 2010